The Irrelevance of Primordial Black Hole Clustering in the LVK mass range: Conclusions

 \section{Conclusions}

 Discovering the presence of PBHs is one of the main targets of the new era of gravitational wave astronomy.
 Assessing the merger rate of PBH binaries has become therefore imperative.
 In this paper, we have made a simple, but relevant remark, that the initial clustering of PBH in the mass range relevant for LVK does not affect the standard estimate of the PBH binary merger rate~\cite{Raidal:2024bmm} which assumes an initial PBH Poisson distribution.
-Our conclusions apply to realistic models in which PBHs are formed via the collapse of sizeable fluctuations generated during inflation.
+Our conclusions apply to common single-field models in which PBHs are formed via the collapse of sizeable fluctuations generated during inflation.
 They are also robust in the sense that we have assumed a broad power spectrum for the curvature perturbation, thus maximally enhancing the possible clustering.

-PBH may also form in alternative scenarios~\cite{Flores:2024eyy}.
+Here we stress that our claim does not apply for multi-field inflation scenarios\,\cite{Tada:2015noa,Atal:2019cdz,Suyama:2019cst}, where the curvature perturbation can acquire a large-scale modulation from a field that is not the primary source of the perturbation.
+Moreover, PBH may also form in alternative scenarios~\cite{Flores:2024eyy}.
 For the case of phase transitions (PTs)~\cite{Lewicki:2023ioy, Lewicki:2023mik, Lewicki:2024ghw, Lewicki:2024sfw}, for example, the correlation length is limited by causality as PTs cannot produce super-Hubble correlations at formation time.
 The relevant scales that can significantly affect PBH binaries are much larger.
 So, we do not expect this scenario to avoid our conclusion.
 We leave the investigation of alternative cases for future work.

 In this paper, we have focused on PBH masses reachable by the LVK collaboration.
 As it is clear from the mass scalings, our no-go argument does not apply to lighter PBH masses, whose binaries could lead to merger rates potentially detectable by ET\,\cite{Branchesi:2023mws, Franciolini:2023opt} by ultra-high frequency detector\,\cite{Pujolas:2021yaw,Franciolini:2022htd,Aggarwal:2025noe}.
 We leave this analysis for future work.